City Land Use Classifications

 NC

-This classification includes retail and service- oriented commercial uses intended to provide goods and services that serve the day-to-day needs of households, within a walking or short driving distance.
-Neighborhood commercial uses may also be accommodated within neighborhood centers (see Mixed Use and Special Districts).
+This classification includes retail and service- oriented commercial uses intended to provide goods and services for the day-to-day needs of households within a ? mile radius.

-New NC should not be zoned for or developed within 1/2 mile of existing commercial that features sales of day-to-day goods and services
+New NC should not be zoned for or developed within ? mile of existing commercial development that features sales of day-to-day goods and services

-Automobile-oriented uses (e.g. gas stations or convenience stores) should be located on arterial street at the edge of neighborhood
+Automobile-oriented uses (e.g. gas stations or convenience stores) should be located on arterial streets at the edge of neighborhoods

 C-N